 - Established a Community Engagement Group for Histon and Impington and Orchard Park at which representatives from Highways England, the District Council, local District Councillors, County Councillor Parish/ Community Councils and the A14 Action Group discuss local issues and concerns.

-Key messages arsing from the meeting of the Community Engagement Group held on 13 July:
+Key messages arising from the meeting of the Community Engagement Group:

 - Highways England provided a rapid response telephone number to call for complaints arising whilst night works are occurring: 01480 220281 (between 9pm and 6am only).

 - Working groups will be established to discuss noise, air quality, landscaping and other matters in more detail and work collaboratively to find solutions to address local communities’ concerns.

 - All parties reiterated their aspiration for the scheme to have a positive legacy.